-Dr. McGarty is the author of fourteen books including Business Plans that Win Venture Capital, Wiley (1989).
+Dr. McGarty is the author of sixteen books including Business Plans that Win Venture Capital, Wiley (1989).
 He was Vice Chairman of the National Academy of Sciences Presidential Committee on the Internet (1998-2000) Dr. McGarty has been on the boards over two dozen companies including MDSI, a public company, in which he was also head of its Audit Committee.

 Dr. McGarty is supported by colleagues with whom he has worked with in the past.
 These colleagues are independent advisors to Telmarc and have participated in various prior investments and management positions in Telmarc entities. email@example.com